- American Physical Society Sites

-Non-members of the Society shall pay a registration-fee surcharge, in addition to the registration fee, to be set each year in consultation with the Executive Officer.
+Non-members of the Society shall pay a registration-fee surcharge, in addition to the registration fee, to be set each year in consultation with the APS Director of Meetings.

 3. Other Meetings.
-Meetings of the Section, other than the Regular Meetings, may be initiated by the Executive Committee or by petition of twenty percent of the members of the Section, subject to approval by the Executive Board.
+Meetings of the Section, other than the Regular Meetings, may be initiated by the Executive Committee or by petition of twenty percent of the members of the Section, subject to consultation with the APS Director of Meetings.
 Special conferences may be sponsored in whole or in part by the Section, subject to the rules and regulations specified in the Society Constitution and Bylaws and associated Policies and Procedures.

 4. Papers at Meetings.
 Programs of meetings of the Section may include both invited and contributed papers.
 When a meeting of the Section is held in conjunction with a meeting of the Society, the rules of the Society shall apply to submitted papers.
 Otherwise, the Executive Committee shall prescribe the subject and character of the meeting, which may include limitations on the subject matter of submitted papers.
-The Secretary, in consultation with the Program Committee and the Executive Officer, shall announce the deadline date for receipt of titles and abstracts and the method by which they should be submitted.
+The Secretary, in consultation with the Program Committee and the APS Director of Meetings, shall announce the deadline date for receipt of titles and abstracts and the method by which they should be submitted.
 The presentation time for a paper at a meeting shall be determined by the Program Committee, except as otherwise directed by the Executive Committee.
-These allotments of time shall be consistent with the Constitution and Bylaws of the Society and with regulations set by the Council.
+These allotments of time shall be consistent with the Constitution and Bylaws of the Society and associated Policies and Procedures.

 ARTICLE X - DUES

-The Council shall establish the dues for maintenance of membership in the Section.
+The Board shall establish the dues for maintenance of membership in the Section.